How to Pick Trending Profitable Niches (2023)

 At one point, there were no dating books for men.
 That is until a marketer came along and created a product for that niche.

-Back then, with zero competition, that was a fantastic niche.
-It still is, but it’s competitive.
+Back then, with zero competition, that was an extremely profitable niche.
+It still is, of course, but today it's very competitive.

 In our example, the expert computer security person could create a new niche: PC security for gamers.